-The nodes in a bipartite FOON have two types: object state {\it O} or motion {\it M}.
+The nodes in a bipartite FOON have two types: object-state {\it O} or motion {\it M}.
 In a manipulation task, an object state node {\bf $N_{O}$} represents an object in a certain state, which is either manipulated by a manipulator or is passively interacting with another object.
-For example, in a cooking task, a person chops a tomato with a knife.
-Here, both the tomato and the knife are objects.
+Objects may also be seen as containers of other objects, typically ingredients.
+These would cover objects such as bowls, pans or ovens which are manipulated with objects within it.
+For example, in a cooking task where a person chops a tomato with a knife, both the tomato and the knife can be represented as object state nodes.
 Initially, the tomato has a state ``whole'' and the knife has a state ``clean''.
-After a chopping motion, which is a motion node, the outcome object states are chopped tomato and dirty knife.
+After a chopping motion, which is a motion node, the outcome object states are chopped tomato and a dirty knife.
 A motion node {\bf $N_{M}$} contains the type of the manipulation.
-From this point, we use ``object node'' that is short for ``object state node.''
-Objects may also be seen as containers of other objects, typically ingredients.
-These would cover objects such as bowls, pans or ovens which are manipulated with objects within it.
+From this point, we use \textit{object node} that is short for object state node.

-In a FOON, no two object nodes are the same and each object node in the graph is unique in terms of its name and attributes.
-However, a motion node of the exact same type could appear at multiple locations in the graph, allowing FOON to contain more information than a regular bipartite network.
+In a FOON, no two object nodes are the same, or in other words, each object node in the graph is unique in terms of its name and attributes.
+However, several motion nodes of the same type can exist at multiple locations in the graph, thus allowing FOON to contain more information than a regular bipartite network.